 So instead, I’ve recently started looking for new taste testers and, for the moment, have landed upon my man’s work buddies.
-And since they’re a bunch of manly men, I thought what better dessert to start off with than Cupcake Project’s Cowboy Bars?
+And I thought what better dessert to start off with than Cupcake Project’s Cowboy Bars?
 As soon as I saw the description “sweet, smokey, buttery, salty, and earthy” I just knew I had to give it a try.

 I made a few tweaks of my own – like using almond milk and swapping the pecans for peanuts (and, speaking of peanuts, adding peanut butter to the shortbread) – but I didn’t have to do much because it was such a great, inventive recipe already!

 TO PREPARE THE SHORTBREAD:

 1/2 cup salted butter, room temperature